 When modeling objects, the beeswax can either be worked cold, in which case it is carved, or warm in which case it needs to be heated somewhat above room temperature.
-Here the wax objects have been created by carving and then the sprues (the round pieces) have been attached using heat from an alcohol lamp.
+Here the wax objects have been created by carving and then the sprues (the cylindrical pieces) have been attached to the carved objects using drops of melted wax.

-When the investment has dried enough to be handled the moulds are encased in a protective layer of clay, the object on the right, and the crucible is made and filled with metal.
+When the investment has dried enough to be handled the moulds are encased in a protective layer of clay, the object on the right, and the crucible, the object on the left, is filled with metal.

-As you can imagine these two steps are best done in a clay and wax friendly space, and inside, where it’s warm…
+As you can imagine these two steps are best done in a warm, dry, clay and wax friendly space such as this one…

-…and not, as we did here, in a cold, wet, leaky barn where some of our water bowls were used to catch the rain that was dripping in!
+…and not, as we did here, in a cold, wet, leaky barn where some of our water bowls had to be used to catch the rain that was dripping in!

 Step 2.
 Casting

-Casting can also be done in a purpose made above ground furnace when it is not possible to dig into the surface such as when we did this wood-fired casting workshop in the parking lot of New Mexico School for the Arts…..
+Casting can also be done in an above ground furnace when it is not possible to dig into the surface.
+This wood-fired casting workshop took place in the parking lot of New Mexico School for the Arts…..

-….or this charcoal-fired casting demonstration in front of the Museum of International Folk Art, also in Santa Fe, New Mexico.
+….and this charcoal-fired casting demonstration happened in front of the Museum of International Folk Art, also in Santa Fe, New Mexico.

-We’ve also done gas-fired casting workshops in a pedestrian area in central London.
-Here we had five gas fired furnaces going (and about the same number of very nervous health and safety guys have somehow managed to escape being in the photo) in front of University College London’s Institute of Making.
+Gas-fired casting workshops have been done in a pedestrian area in central London.
+Here five gas fired furnaces are going (and about the same number of very nervous health and safety guys have somehow managed to escape being in the photo) in front of University College London’s Institute of Making.

-We’ve also done casting in the deep snow in upstate New York in February (the child in the picture is fine, although he looks frozen he’s not)….
+Casting can be done in the deep snow as it was here in upstate New York in February (the child in the picture is fine, although he appears frozen, he’s not)….

-…and pouring rain in the Westfalia region of Germany in November.
+…and in pouring rain in the Westfalia region of Germany in November.